Return to Index

 - Using public toilets

-- The most severe form (the generalized type of social anxiety disorder)—you may experience symptoms almost anytime you are around other people.
+- The most severe form (the generalized type of social anxiety disorder)—The presence of other people may cause symptoms.

 - Reviewer: Michael Woods, MD